Rehab-Robotics-Lab/FloSystem/README.md

 #### Additional install targets
 There are a few things that aren't installed by this script that you may want:
 1. AWS CLI, you can install this with `aws_install.sh`.
-   You will need the AWS CLI to use the TTS engine
+   You will need the AWS CLI to use the TTS engine.
+The install script will ask you for your AWS login info, follow the instructions in [Amazon Polly](#amazon-polly)
 2. Node, which is needed to develop and run the websever.
 You can install directly (better for the robot) using `node_install.sh` or with nvm (better for development) using `nvm_install.sh`.